madewithlove/elasticsearcher/docs/query-building.md

 ## Minimum query

-This basic example will return all documents in the `movies` type in the `suggestions` index.
-The type is optional, which would result in all documents inside the `suggestions` index would be returned.
+This basic example will return all documents in the `suggestions` index.

 ```php
 use ElasticSearcher\Abstracts\AbstractQuery;